ahmadamineloutfi/ahmadamineloutfi/README.md

-- I’m Ahmad Amine Loutfi, a PhD candidate in industrial economics and Technology management at NTNU Business school, Norwegina Univeristy of Science and Technology.
+- I’m Ahmad Amine Loutfi, a PhD candidate in industrial economics and Technology management at NTNU Business school, Norwegian Univeristy of Science & Technology, Trondheim.
-- My main PhD project is Financial Technologies (FinTech) and I am focusing specifically on the use of Alternative data and Machine learning in Financial Forecasting.
+- My main PhD project is Financial Technologies (FinTech).
+I am focusing on the use of Machine Learning and Alternative data in Financial Forecasting.
-- You can reach me at: ah.am.loutfi@gmail.com
+- You can reach me at: ah.am.loutfi@gmail.com or https://www.linkedin.com/in/aloutfi/

 <!---
 ahmadamineloutfi/ahmadamineloutfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.